Chrome Squatch Concert Tour USA

 We played until 10:00 pm, but Nashville really is a Music Mecca and there was no way we were going to get away with just playing one lousy prearranged concert and slipping quietly out of town.
 We did our show, and it went well, but the afterparty was more than we had expected.
 We had fans in Nashville, not so much the bypassing tourist audience, but other professional musicians, and Nashville is crawling with them.

 We were packing up our stage equipment and instruments when a couple guys came up to us to congratulate us for a concert well-done, and the Chrome Pie guys knew them.
 Charlie introduced them to us: Rick Benner and Waldo Wilson, studio musicians for one of the big recording studios in town.
 They had played on Chrome Pie's last album, Chrome 3.141... (the number= pi).
 But they had also played on albums with Dolly Parton, Katy Perry, Mark Knopfler, Celine Dion, Linda Ronstat and the list goes on.
-I even own some of the albums these guys had played on.
+I even own some of the albums these guys had worked on.

 Well, they were not just being friendly, they also wanted to make some music with us, asked if we were interested in going on the Grand Old Opera House along with them and do a couple of numbers to be broadcast on the radio program.
 This was an hour before midnight, when we should be thinking about going to bed.
 I sure was.